swarm64/s64da-benchmark-toolkit/README.md

 This toolkit provides methods to execute the TPC-H, TPC-DS, and SSB benchmark on Swarm64 DA and native PostgreSQL.

+Important notice: In order to guarantee compatibility between S64 DA and s64da-benchmark-toolkit, please checkout the GIT Tag that corresponds to your version of S64 DA.
+For example, if your version of S64 DA is 4.1.1, clone this repository and execute git checkout v4.1.1 within the the repository root folder before proceeding.
+For S64 DA versions 4.0.0 and below checkout v4.0.0

 # Prerequisites